winegui/WineGUI/README.md

 - Graphical user-interface on top of [Wine](https://www.winehq.org/)
 - Creating a new machine using an **easy step-by-step wizard**
+- Application list per machine (with _search feature_)
-- Editing and removing Windows machines in a *breeze*
+- Editing and removing Windows machines in a _breeze_
 - One-button click for configuring and changing settings (like installing DirectX **has never been so easy**)
 - One-button click to open the `C:\` drive, simulate a reboot or kill all Windows processes (in case you need it)